 Enhances strategic thinking, promotes positive values, improves memory skills, and increases mental agility and awareness

-A survey of nearly 2,100 parents confirms that Pokemon video games help kids learn important core values and skills.
+In 2010, a survey of nearly 2,100 parents confirms that Pokemon video games help kids learn important core values and skills.
 Nintendo commissioned the survey to coincide with today's launch of two new highly anticipated video games, Pokemon FireRed and Pokemon LeafGreen for Game Boy Advance.

 More than 75 percent of parents think that Pokemon does a good job of promoting positive values and enhances strategic thinking.
 Almost 70 percent say that Pokemon improves memory skills and promotes teamwork.
 More than 60 percent believe that Pokemon increases mental agility and awareness as well as promotes cooperation with friends.

 The Pokémon franchise has had a significant impact over the years, with numerous highlights and milestones.

 - Launch of Pokémon Red and Green: The original Pokémon games were released in 1996 for the Game Boy in Japan, marking the beginning of the franchise.

 - Pokémon Anime Series: The Pokémon anime, featuring Ash Ketchum and Pikachu, debuted in 1997 and became a global phenomenon.